Wicket-keeper

-The wicket-keeper in the sport of cricket is the player on the fielding side who stands behind the wicket or stumps being watchful of the batsman and ready to take a catch, stump the batsman out and run out a batsman when occasion arises.
+In cricket, the wicket-keeper is the player on the fielding side who stands behind the wicket, ready to stop deliveries that pass the batsman, and take a catch, stump the batsman out, or run out a batsman when occasion arises.
 The wicket-keeper is the only member of the fielding side permitted to wear gloves and external leg guards.
 The role of the keeper is governed by Law 27 of the Laws of Cricket.

 Stance

 Initially, during the bowling of the ball the wicket-keeper crouches in a full squatting position but partly stands up as the ball is received.
 Australian wicket-keeper Sammy Carter (1878 to 1948) was the first to squat on his haunches rather than bend over from the waist (stooping).

 Purposes

 The keeper's major function is to stop deliveries that pass the batsman (in order to prevent runs being scored as 'byes'), but he can also attempt to dismiss the batsman in various ways: